giantswarm/releases/kvm/archived/v8.4.0/README.md

-## :zap:  Giant Swarm Release 8.4.0 for KVM :zap:
+## :zap:  Tenant Cluster Release 8.4.0 for KVM :zap:

 This release contains Kubernetes 1.14.6 and therefor fixes for CVE-2019-9512 and CVE-2019-9514.